Marine Oussedik: First exhibitions

-Marine Oussedik enjoyed a " meteoric rise ".
-In 1991, for the first time, she exhibited ink drawings in a gallery in the VIth arrondissement of Paris.
-Then Amaury de Louvencourt (owner of La Cymaise gallery, rue Faubourg Saint-Honoré in Paris and an art expert) discovered her works and immediately invited her to prepare an exhibition.
+In 1991 Oussedik exhibited her work for the first time in the form of ink drawings in a gallery in the VIth arrondissement of Paris.
+As a result of this Amaury de Louvencourt, owner of La Cymaise gallery, rue Faubourg Saint-Honoré in Paris, discovered her works and invited her to prepare an exhibition.
 That was the beginning of a long collaboration.
 The founder of the Living Museum of the Horse, Yves Bienaimé, discovered her art in Equus magazine.
 He then asked her for works to be permanently displayed in two rooms of the museum.
 The first room was dedicated to Arabian horses in Arabian proverbs (in 1993) and the second one (in 1995) to the horse shows as performed within the Museum.
-According to Yves Bienaimé, the Arabian proverbs room " soon became one of the most beautiful and most popular room in the Museum ".
+According to Yves Bienaimé, the Arabian proverbs room "soon became one of the most beautiful and most popular room in the Museum".
 This permanent display was visible until 2008 when renovations started in the Museum.
 It led to the creation of her first art book Les chevaux d'encre (1993) published by the Living Museum of the Horse.
 It presents a selection of Arabian proverbs dedicated to Arabian horses.
-This book is no longer in print so it is widely sought after by collectors.

 Recognition

-From 1992 on, Marine Oussedik has been in demand all over the world, whether in Lausanne and Geneva (Switzerland), London (England), Seoul (South Korea), Antwerp and Brussels (Belgium), Shanghai (China) or the United States and the United Arab Emirates.
-She made her first bronze sculptures in 1996. " Immediately, sculpture was easy for me ", she said.
+From 1992 on, Oussedik has presented her work several times internationally, such as in Lausanne and Geneva (Switzerland), London (England), Seoul (South Korea), Antwerp and Brussels (Belgium), Shanghai (China) or the United States and the United Arab Emirates.
+She made her first bronze sculptures in 1996.
+"Immediately, sculpture was easy for me", she said.
 Art expert Amaury de Louvencourt encouraged her to persevere.
 She remains humble as to the success of her works :